 As soon as you receive your TranslateMedia credentials please log on to your TranslateMedia account and open Development Center page.
 Select the API KEY from the menu at the top of the page and copy your API key.

-Return to your website, open the WPML->Translation Management page and switch to the Translators tab.
+Return to your website, open the WPML->Translation Management page and switch to the Translation Services tab.

 Click the link Click here to authenticate Then in the subsequent popup enter your TranslateMedia username and API Key.
 Click Submit.